 Let me start by saying that I know God has declared that His Word will never return void but will always accomplish the purpose for which He sends it forth.
 For me personally (based on experience) a prime indicator that a particular ministry endeavor will be very fruitful is the extent to which Satan will put forth attempting to thwart the mission by running interference.
 Some of the things I share with you now are not to give him any glory whatsoever but rather to show you that he is at work against God’s people.

-At our very first departure gate, airline personnel were checking people in manually and I heard them declaring other passengers to be in seats that had been pre-reserved for some of our group.
-My prereserved seats were NOT honored.
+At our very first departure gate, airline personnel was checking people in manually and I heard them declaring other passengers to be in seats that had been pre-reserved for some of our group.
+My pre-reserved seats were NOT honored.

 Making my way down the aisle of the aircraft we’d be on to Paris it was hard to fathom that it was long enough to have the number of rows required for my seat to be on the same aircraft.
 My “new” assigned seat was in the very last row!
 Once underway I attempted to recline my seat but the recline button was broken and therefore I could not recline at all.
 A compassionate flight attendant found another seat further up, fortunately on the aisle, which was unoccupied and I was allowed to move to that seat.

-Having 15 years experience in the travel industry years ago I am fully aware that travel can have challenges for anyone regardless of their mission.
-I feel it necessary to share another situation which may serve to open eyes of anyone who may be the slightest bit skeptical that Satan DOES run interference where ministry is concerned.
+Having 15 years of experience in the travel industry years ago I am fully aware that travel can have challenges for anyone regardless of their mission.
+I feel it necessary to share another situation that may serve to open the eyes of anyone who may be the slightest bit skeptical that Satan DOES run interference where ministry is concerned.

 Greater is He that is in me than he that is in the world!
 A good time was shared with music, testimony, and the Word of God was proclaimed!